ArashAh/python_workshop/README.md

 3. **Convert python to jupyter file (minor)**

-In a python file that has "cells":
+ - In a python file that has "cells":

-` Right click (anywhere in the file view) -> Export current python file as jupyter notebook`
+   `Right click (anywhere in the file view) -> Export current python file as jupyter notebook`

-Then, to render the juptyer notebook as an HTML file, do:
+- Then, to render the juptyer notebook as an HTML file, do:

 ```bash
 jupyter nbconvert --to html --execute <name of jupyter file>.ipynb
 ```

+- or simply Click on the `...` on top of the notebook and select `Export as html`

 4. **Variable view**

-To replicate the "global environment" window in RStudio, you can use the "Data Wrangler" extension.
+ - To replicate the "global environment" window in RStudio, you can use the "Data Wrangler" extension.

-This lets you inspect a pandas dataframe in a spreadheet view, that can be opened as a separate window.
+- This lets you inspect a pandas dataframe in a spreadheet view, that can be opened as a separate window.

-Assuming you have a pandas dataframe in an "interactive window", you will see a new button:
+- Assuming you have a pandas dataframe in an "interactive window", you will see a new button.